perdacherMartin/LeMATo/README.md

 LeMATo - LexicoMetric Analysis TOol
 ===================================

+# Introduction

+This work is based on my Master-Thesis, which is online available at: http://othes.univie.ac.at/41123/.

 # Software-Stack #

 This project relies on the work of many open source projects including: